How to Create a DYNAMIC Use Case Diagram

 CONGRATULATIONS!!!

-You have created a DYNAMIC basic Use Case Diagram.
+You did create a DYNAMIC Use Case Diagram.

 Change the name of a data item, go to the Presentation Mode, select your model, view and visualization to see the changes made.